 How to Measure Your Boat

 In order to meet legal standards, your boat’s loaded height cannot exceed 13’6”.
 If your boat is in excess of this measurement, you will need to go with specific type of transporter, and as a result the journey will take longer.
-If your boat is in excess of 8’6” width, it will be classed as a load which is oversized, and in this case a specific permit will be need to be obtained prior to moving.
-A boat which measures more than 12’ in width will also need an accredited escort, and you should bear in mind that this will add to the overall costings of your move.
+If your boat is in excess of 8’6” width, it will be classified as an oversized load, and in this case a specific permit will be need to be obtained prior to moving.
+A boat which measures more than 12’ in width will also need an accredited escort, and you should bear in mind that this will add to the overall cost of your move.